2019 Environmental Grants

 Conservation Law Foundation, Boston, MA. $10,000 to support the New England Legal Food Hub.

-Feather River Land Trust, Quincy, CA. $5,000 to support the transaction team.
+Feather River Land Trust, Quincy, CA. $2,500 to support a conservation easement coordinator postion.

-League to Save Lake Tahoe, South Lake Tahoe, CA. $5,000 to support the Community Education and Engagement Program.
+League to Save Lake Tahoe, South Lake Tahoe, CA. $5,000 to support Community Education and Engagement Programs.

 The Nature Conservancy, San Francisco, CA. $10,000 to support the NatureNet Science Fellows program.